Disney World Packing List

 We recommend packing a refillable water bottle inside your daypack.
 This allows easy access to water throughout the day and saves you the expense of purchasing bottled water inside the park.

 Tip: If you ask a cast member at any counter service restaurant, they will be happy to refill your water bottle for you.

 Rain is always a possibility in Orlando, even when clear skies are forecasted.

 At Disney World, cell phones are an extremely valuable tool.
-They help us communicate with our travel companions, use park maps and apps, research Disney information, share photos, make reservations, check times, etc.
+They help us communicate with our travel companions, use park maps and apps, research official Disney information on the Disney World website, share photos, make reservations, check times, etc.

-It’s easy to drain batteries at Disney, so come prepared to recharge your phone.
-We recommend that your Disney packing list includes an external battery charger and/or additional batteries. (see our charge recommendations below)
+It’s easy to drain batteries on your Disney trip, so come prepared to recharge your phone.
+We recommend that your Disney World packing list includes an external battery charger and/or additional batteries. (see our charge recommendations below)

 So you have your shorts, t-shirts, jeans, flip-flops, and other warm-weather clothing ready to go.
 But did you remember to pack nicer clothes for fine-dining reservations and nighttime entertainment?